September 02, 2020

 Ransomware protection begins with end-user education, perimeter protection, and antivirus software.
 However, if a victim falls prey to a social engineering attack, they’re essentially opening the door for ransomware to enter a network.

-Ransomware easily finds its way onto PCs, mobile devices, servers, and SaaS accounts.
-That’s why businesses need a BCDR strategy that enables them to recover quickly.
-When evaluating ransomware protection, MSPs should look for solutions that protect data across all devices and services their clients rely on.
+Ransomware easily finds its way onto PCs, mobile devices, servers, and software-as-a-service (SaaS) applications.
+That’s why businesses need a business continuity and disaster recovery (BCDR) strategy that enables them to recover quickly.
+When evaluating ransomware protection, managed service providers (MSPs) should look for solutions that protect data across all of the devices and services their clients rely on.
 A comprehensive ransomware solution should include all of the following elements.

 Rapid Recovery of Business Operations